 A bit of a catch all, the follow up text is a nonspecific “free space” of a text message that serves the customer experience.
 Use it to send birthday wishes, reminders about items left in an e-commerce shopping cart, share blog posts or articles of interest, deliver helpful tips, and more.

-Why it works: Customer services is just one aspect of the bigger picture: the customer experience.
+Why it works: Customer service is just one aspect of the bigger picture: the customer experience.
 People want to feel connected to your brand, and follow up texts are a great way to re-engage people with your business.

 Text to win contests can be a tactic to get people to sign up for your text marketing service, or used simply as an incentive to existing subscribers.